Week 1: Intro and HPC

 Question: what is your current directory?

-is a command we can use to download files over the internet
+wget is a command we can use to download files over the internet

-These are our dummy reads (*.fq.gz
+These are our dummy reads (*.fq.gz):

-for DMSO treated replicate 1L00?
+DKO for double KO cellsD1 for DMSO treated replicate 1L00? for sequencing lanes

 wget https://github.com/kimsjune/ccir-bioinformatics2024/tree/main/week1/DKO_D1_L001/DKO_D1_L001.gz